For years, I felt like a fraud.

 So pick a new habit, and do it daily for 30 days.
 Flex those willpower muscles, get them stronger, and build a habit at the same time.

 This is exactly how masters are made — one step at a time.
 If you catch yourself thinking, “Oh, I could never be a tai chi master,” then stop it!
 Out with the old way of thinking, and in with the new.
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.